Copyright © 2007-2010 DogStar Kennel

 CITY SLED DOGS

 When I started training and running sled dogs in St. Louis County, MO I dubbed them "City Sled Dogs".
 They learned to run on sidewalks rather then trails.
-I started with a book from the local Library and a German Shepherd Dog on a leash.
-For the first several months it was just me and the dogs and anything I could get my hands on to read.
+I started with a book from the local Library and had a German Shepherd Dog on the end of a leash.
+For the first several months it was just me and the dog(s) and anything I could get my hands on to read.
 We did not have a computer with Internet as there is today.

-I was just me and the dogs for months and my neighbors thought I was training seeing eye dogs.
-Things went well and soon I had them pulling carts, wagons and even received a rig one year for Christmas.
+I was just me and the dogs for months and my neighbors thought I was training my dog(s) to become seeing eye dogs.
+Things went well with their training and soon I had them pulling carts, wagons and even received a rig one year for Christmas that I hooked them up to.

 One day a wonderful thing happened.
-My X heard on the radio that the Gateway Sled Dog Club was having an event downtown.
+My X heard on the radio that the Gateway Sled Dog Club was having an event downtown St. Louis, MO.
 GATEWAY SLED DOG CLUB!!!!?????
 I have to meet these folks and join this club!!

 When I joined I began weight pulling.
-Truth was that most of the members only had one or two dogs and at the beginning, nothing for the dogs to pull.
+Truth was that most of the members only had one or two dogs and at the beginning, they did not have equipment for the dogs to pull.
 So we all got together and weight pulled, both practice and competition.

-I began running my dogs with a rig (think chariot) and with a sled for the little bit of snow we had in St. Louis, MO.
+I began running my dogs with a rig (think chariot) and not too much time longer a sled for the little bit of snow we had in St. Louis, MO.

-In 1996 I came to WI for the first time with friend as a racing handler.
-The following year I raced my dogs.
-The photo on this page of the Labrador Retrievers in pink is me racing the first year.
+In 1996 I went to WI for the first time with friends as a racing sled dog team handler, for their team of Siberian Huskies.
+The following year I raced my dogs in that same race on the same trails.
+The photo on this page of the Labrador Retriever Sled Dog Team in pink is of me racing the first year.
 I started traveling to "snow country" and racing each year.
-Many sled dog racers still remember the Lab team in Pink.
+Many sled dog racers still remember the Black Lab team in Pink.
 The team raced well and even won a few races.

-Deron and I moved to WI near the first place we ever raced (within a sled dogs drive away from) in 1999.
-Now there is a sled dog race every week end (during the season) within a 2 hour drive from our home.
+Deron and I moved to WI near the first place we ever raced (those trails were within Deron's 1/2 day training trails) in 1999.
+Now there is a sled dog race every week end (during the season) within a 2 hour drive from our home in N WI.

-MY POINT WITH ALL OF THE ABOVE IS THAT ANY BREED OF DOG CAN BE A SLED DOG AND YOU DO NOT HAVE TO HAVE SNOW TO RUN A TEAM OF SLED DOGS ONCE THEY ARE TRAINED.
+MY POINT IS THAT ANY BREED OF DOG, LARGE OR SMALL, CAN BE, WITH CORRECT TRAINING, A SLED DOG AND YOU DO NOT HAVE TO HAVE SNOW TO RUN A TEAM OF SLED DOGS ONCE THEY ARE TRAINED.
+YOU CAN OWN ONE TRAINED DOG AND AN ADULT SIZED SCOOTER AND HAVE A WHOLE LOT OF SLED DOG FUN!
+AND, YOU CAN LIVE ANYWHERE AND ENJOY THIS SPORT!

 TRAINING YOUR DOG TO PULL